CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

 0. Maybe make a **Backup** of your save files - see [Backup save files](#backup-save-files).
    (Although this Mod currently _doesn't_ do anything to the original save files directly - there is the small possibility that if it breaks something in the game itself, that could corrupt your save file.)

+### Using the Installer
+1. Try **using the new installer** inside the archive **HandyUpgrades_CabbageCrow_Installer_BETA.zip**
+Get it here, the first link: [Download the latest Release](https://github.com/CabbageCrow/HandyUpgrades/releases/latest)
+You can install it multiple times - it doesn't matter.
+(The installer handles all the prerequisites (UPM) and places the dlls into the right folder.)

+### Manual installation
+A manual installation is a bit more work and there are more possibilities for mistakes.
+Try using the Installer first.

 This mod needs **UPM (Unity Plugin Manager)** to work.
 If you have UPM already installed, you can skipt the next step and continue with 2.

 1. See its developer **[Install Instructions](https://www.reddit.com/r/slimerancher/comments/84ux68/official_thread_debug_menu_mod/)** and follow the first 3 steps of it - However if something is unclear, the following infos might help you: